List of international games played by NHL teams: 2017 NHL China Games

 On March 29, 2017, the NHL announced that the Los Angeles Kings and Vancouver Canucks would play two exhibition games in China in a new event called the NHL China Games.
 Both teams faced each other in Shanghai, on September 21, 2017, and then in Beijing, on September 23.
 This was the first time NHL teams played in China.

 2018 NHL China Games

 On May 2, 2018, the NHL announced that the Boston Bruins and Calgary Flames would play two exhibition games in China for the second consecutive year.
 Both teams faced each other in Shenzhen on September 15, and then in Beijing on September 19.

 Puerto Rico

 2006 Florida Panthers–New York Rangers Puerto Rican game

-In 2006, as part of the pre-season for the 2006–07 NHL season, the Florida Panthers and the New York Rangers played an exhibition game at the Coliseo de Puerto Rico, San Juan, Puerto Rico.
+In 2006, as part of the preseason for the 2006–07 NHL season, the Florida Panthers and the New York Rangers played an exhibition game at the Coliseo de Puerto Rico, San Juan, Puerto Rico.
 The Rangers won the game.

+Australia

+2023 NHL Global Series Melbourne

+On April 12, 2023, the NHL announced that the Los Angeles Kings and the Arizona Coyotes would contest two preseason games at Rod Laver Arena in Melbourne, Australia on September 23–24, 2023, as part of the 2023 NHL Global Series Melbourne.